inkdevhub/swanky-node/README.md

 `create_empty` is a Boolean value indicating whether empty blocks may be created.
 Setting `create-empty` to true does not mean that an empty block will necessarily be created.
 Rather it means that the engine should go ahead creating a block even if no transaction are present.
 If transactions are present in the queue, they will be included regardless of `create_empty`'s value.'

 - **Finalize**
 `finalize` is a Boolean indicating whether the block (and its ancestors, recursively) should be finalized after creation.
-Manually controlling finality is interesting, but also dangerous.
-If you attempt to author and finalize a block that does not build on the best finalized chain, the block will not be imported.
-If you finalize one block in one node, and a conflicting block in another node, you will cause a safety violation when the nodes synchronize.

 - **Parent Hash**
 `parent_hash` is an optional hash of a block to use as a parent.
 To set the parent, use the format `"0x0e0626477621754200486f323e3858cd5f28fcbe52c69b2581aecb622e384764"`.
 To omit the parent, use `null`.
 When the parent is omitted the block is built on the current best block.
 Manually specifying the parent is useful for constructing fork scenarios and demonstrating chain reorganizations.